laravel-enso/documentation/docs/frontEnd/toastr.md

 Multi layout renderless Toaster Notification

 ## Usage
-The components can be used outside of the Enso ecosystem.
+Can be used outside of the Enso ecosystem.

 ### Demo